-GitHub Username: 140-characters of text; links to linkedin / github / other profiles...
+GitHub Username: 140-characters of text; links to linkedin / github / other profiles and add the entry in the alphabetical order.
+People who .
+The 140 characters are everything visible after the Name:.
+Please don't use images.

-and personal pages are ok '''
+→and personal pages are ok '''